stephorc/stephorc/README.md

 Hello world! 👋

 I'm Steph!
-Your friendly, neighborhood Fantasy Writer & Small Business Owner! 🕸️
+Your friendly, neighborhood Fantasy Writer, Small Business Owner, and aspiring LCSW! 🕸️

 I have a Bachelor's degree in Creative Writing 📖✍️ with 3+ years of experience in Teaching 🍎 and an additional 3+ years of experience in Digital Marketing 📊 Graphic Design 🎨 and E-commerce 🛒